 Gift aid is initially awarded on a full-time basis.
 Students who enroll for less than full-time will have the grant funds prorated as follows:

 - Students enrolled 3/4-time (9-11 credits) will receive 75% of the original term offer.

 - Students enrolled half-time (6-8 credits) will receive 50% of the original term offer.

 - Students enrolled less than half-time (1-5 credits) are ineligible for most grants and scholarships.

 - There are exceptions for less than half-time enrollment for TEACH Grants and some Pell Grant recipients.

 Your disbursement of funds may be delayed:

-- If you have not accepted your student loans online at UM-Dearborn Connect
+- If you have not accepted your student loans online through the Financial Aid & Scholarship Self Service Portal.

 - If all requested documents or follow-up materials have not been received and/or processed by the Office of Financial Aid & Scholarships (including appeals based on special circumstances)

 - If you have not completed your Direct Loan Master Promissory Note online